AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector-import.md

     ![](images/git-connector-resolve-conflicts.png)

     - In the **AEM** section, the current version of the content present in Experience Manager Guides is displayed.
-    - In the **Git** section, the latest version of the content from the repository is displayed.
+    - In the **GIT** section, the latest version of the content from the repository is displayed.
     - In the **Result** section, the merged content is displayed.

 1. Review the differences highlighted in the editor and resolve the conflicts using the merge controls:

-    - If you want to use the latest changes from the Git repository, ensure that the checkbox for the conflict in the **Git** section is selected, and then select the corresponding `<<<` control.
+    - If you want to use the latest changes from the Git repository, ensure that the checkbox for the conflict in the **GIT** section is selected, and then select the corresponding `<<<` control.
 The selected Git content replaces the conflicting content in the **Result** section.

       ![](images/git-connector-replace-with-git.png)